AdSoNaTuRaL/tfm-uja-flutter/README.md

 - [Neat APK](https://github.com/AdSoNaTuRaL/tfm-uja-flutter/releases/download/v1.1.2/neat.apk)

 ## 🚀 Getting started
-> This project was created in version `1.22.4` of the flutter
+> This project was created in version `1.22.4` of flutter

 Clone the project and access the folder